snow482/cpp_white_belt/README.md

 cpp_white_belt

-Need to change CMake.txt for building the projects.
+For building the projects need to change CMake.txt